 Mercy Thompson and Adam Hauptman don't stop even after they get married.
 Mercy states that she actually enjoys fighting with Adam.

 In P. G. Wodehouse's Jill the Reckless, Jill remembers how Wally Mason would put a worm down her back or bound out from behind a tree.
 Adult, he confesses to a mad love for her.

-Demetrus and Andra in The Day of Reckoning argue loudly about his lack of ethics and her hypocrisy, but they stick together despite dangerous situations.
+Demetrus and Andra argue loudly about his lack of ethics and her hypocrisy, but they stick together despite dangerous situations.
 A visiting Jedi, listening to them, concludes that they genuinely care for each other.
 Later it turns out that they get married.

 Those same Jedi, in The Shattered Peace, witness two people from rival worlds meeting for the first time, bickering fiercely, making up and working well together, and then parting acrimoniously.
 When one finds that he's inadvertently endangered the other he immediately tries to help her.
 In this case Obi-Wan was oblivious to this trope in action, but Qui-Gon saw it.

 "Words do not always echo feelings.
 You saw two enemies.
 I saw two young beings fighting an attraction they knew was inappropriate."